 - We arrived at the Sagrada Family early morning.
 There is a train station right outside the famed church.
 Hop on and hop off tours can be redeemed here as well.

 - Sagrada Familia – The iconic church – Sagrada Familia is a MUST visit for everyone, heading to Barcelona.
 The church is currently incomplete, with plans to finish the project by 2024 – on the death anniversary of Anthony Gaudi – the Catalan hero.
 Allot 2-3 hours at the Sagrada Familia.
-Take a guided tour, explore the interiors, and also climb up their towers to look at the city from up there.
+Take a guided tour, explore the interiors, and its beautiful stained glass windows, and also climb up their towers to look at the city from up there.

 - Casa Milà or La Pedrera – From Sagrada Familia, explore Casa Mila – a UNESCO World Heritage Site and a modernist building designed by Gaudi.
 Casa Mila was constructed as a residence for the Mila family – Pere Milà and Roser Segimon.
 Today you can access the rooftop for scenic views.